 4. Delayed or Incomplete Certification: Timeliness and completeness are vital; deficiencies can hinder project cash flow and increase liability.

 Certifying parties must implement rigorous controls and verification processes to reduce risk.
 Comprehensive risk assessment frameworks assist in identifying potential liability exposure early, ensuring certifications accurately reflect the project status.
-This proactive approach minimizes legal ramifications and supports project integrity.
+This proactive approach minimizes legal ramifications and supports project integrity throughout the construction lifecycle.

 Certification Error Financial Repercussions